MicrosoftDocs/dynamics-365-project-operations/articles/sales/OrgUnits.md

 The Organizational Unit entity represents a group or division in the global enterprise.
 This group or division has a set of roles and a cost price list for those roles, and those roles and price list differ from the roles and price list of other groups or divisions in the enterprise.

-When PSA is installed, a default organizational unit is created based on the organization.
+When Project Operations is installed, a default organizational unit is created based on the organization.
 All existing resources are assigned to the default organizational unit.
-If any new Active Directory users or resources are imported into Dynamics 365, the user import process assigns them to the default organizational unit in PSA.
+If any new Active Directory users or resources are imported into Dynamics 365, the user import process assigns them to the default organizational unit in Project Operations.

 #### How does the organizational unit entity differ from the business unit entity?